nikolaygtitov/CSC573/Project_2/README.md

    It is computed in the same way as the UDP checksum described in the text book, J. F. Kurose and K. W. Ross, Computer Networking, 7th ed., Pearson.
 ISBN: 0-13-359414-9 in the section 3.3.2 on page 202.
 UDP at the sender side performs the 1s complement of the sum of alt the 16-bit words in the segment, with any overflow encountered during the sum being wrapped around.
 This result is put in the checksum field of the segment.
 At the receiver, all four 16-bit words are added, including the checksum.
 If no errors are introduced into the packet, then clearly the sum at the receiver will be `1111111111111111`.
 If one of the bits is a 0, then we know that errors have been introduced into the packet.
 *  Data Packet Indicator:

-   It may have two different values indicating that this is a data packet.
+   It may have two different values indicating a data packet.
-   *  `0101010101010101` value indicating that non-last sequenced data packet
+   *  `0101010101010101` value indicates the non-last sequenced data packet to be transmitted/received
-   *  `0101010101010111` value indicating that last sequenced data packet
+   *  `0101010101010111` value indicates the last sequenced data packet to be transmitted/received
 * Payload:

   The actual payload or data of the file being transmitted.